SonarSource/sonarlint-core/API_CHANGES.md

   * Analysis will be disabled for languages specified `disabledLanguagesForAnalysis` but it will be still possible to consume Rule Descriptions
   * Can be null or empty if clients do not wish to disable analysis for any loaded plugin

-None :)

 ## New features
 * Add a method to `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient` to allow backend to request inferred analysis properties from the client before every analysis.
 It's important because properties may change depending on files being analysed.
   * `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#getInferredAnalysisProperties` to request inferred properties
 * Add a method to the `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService` to let the client notify the backend with user defined analysis properties
   * `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#didSetUserAnalysisProperties` to set user defined properties
 * For analysis, both user-defined and inferred properties will be merged.
 If the same property is inferred by the client and provided by the user - the inferred value will be used for analysis.
-* Add a method to `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient` to allow the backend to request client-defined file exclusions from the client before every standalone analysis.
-  * `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#getFileExclusions` to request file exclusions

 ### Open Issue in IDE